mmud/pizzacustom/README.md

 - **Payment Gateway Integration**: Secure payment processing using Stripe.
 - **AI-Powered Recommendations**: Personalized pizza recommendations using an AI model.
 - **Dashboard for Orders**: A comprehensive dashboard for users to view and manage their orders.
+- **Caching with Redis**: Faster performance with Redis caching for frequently accessed data.
+- **Logging with Morgan & Winston**: Track requests and store structured logs.
 - **Responsive Design**: Optimized for desktop and mobile devices.

 ---